mito-ds/mito/docs/how-to/importing-data-to-mito.md

 ## Passing Dataframes to Mito

 Mito displays any dataframe that is passed directly to a `mitosheet.sheet(df1, df2)`.
-To see an example of displaying a dataframe in a Mitosheet, copy and run the code below in a JupyterLab cell:
+To see an example of displaying a dataframe in a Mitosheet, copy and run the code below in a Jupyter cell:

 ```python
 # import Python packages